 Elbow Pain in the Joint

-Elbow bursitis is caused when the bursa gets inflamed.
+Elbow bursitis happens when the bursa gets inflamed.
 The Bursa is a thin, fluid-filled sac that prevents friction between the bone/tendon, located at the elbow’s boney tip.
 A notable presentation of olecranon bursitis is a tennis ball size shape due to swelling at the elbow’s tip.
 Some causes include trauma, prolonged pressure by leaning at the tip of the elbow, infection, and medical conditions such as RA and gout.
 Treatment includes oral medications, aspiration (draining fluid from the bursa), and activity modifications.

-Elbow fractures may result from a fall, a direct impact to the elbow, or a twisting injury to the arm.
+Elbow fractures may result from a fall, a direct impact on the elbow, or a twisting injury to the arm.
 A visible deformity will be noticeable at the elbow joint and increased pain with any attempted movement.
-A dislocation is also possible with a fracture and a sprain, strain of soft tissue structures.
+A dislocation is also possible with a fracture and a sprain, a strain of soft tissue structures.
 Treatment for a fracture includes surgical and non-surgical approaches depending on the severity of the fracture.
 An evaluation by a physician will determine the proper treatment.

 Golfer’s elbow is a condition that causes pain on the inside of the forearm, where the muscles attach the bony structure at the elbow joint.
 Golfers are prone to this condition due to the stress when hitting the ball, which can create pain.
 Symptoms include pain and tenderness to the muscles located on the inside forearm, stiffness, weakness with gripping, and numbness/tingling that can radiate into the fingers.
 Damage to the muscles is related to excess and repetitive stress during lifting, throwing, racket sports, and repetitive occupational movements.
 Treatments include strengthening forearm muscles, stretching, cryotherapy, and massage.

-Tennis elbow, or lateral epicondylitis, is a painful condition of the elbow caused by overuse typically.
+Tennis elbow, or lateral epicondylitis, is a painful condition of the elbow from overuse.
 Playing tennis or other racquet sports can cause this condition due to the repetitive stresses obtained when hitting the ball using the racquet.
 Tennis elbow is an inflammation of the tendons outside the elbow that becomes damaged, which causes pain with active movement, gripping, etc. Symptoms include pain/tenderness with palpation to the lateral forearm muscles, pain with gripping, and the forearm muscles’ weakness.
 The patient will require modification of activity, massage, cryotherapy, stretching, and examination of activity that caused inflammation to determine if modification is needed.
 An examination by a physician or physical therapy will determine proper treatment and return to activity pain-free.

 JOI Rehab treats Elbow Pain in the Joint